Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Parliament is divided into at least a dozen political parties at any given time, although the ruling party is usually either the Fat Sun or (rarely) Finally We Can See.

 **Fat Sun**: The party of industry, trade and all monied interests, the thoroughly corrupt Fat Sun party has reached a height during the government of Mayor Rudgutter.
-It's supporters can be found amongst all classes in the city, but it's donors and members of Parliment are wealthy amd landowning without exception.
+It's supporters can be found amongst all classes in the city, but it's donors and members of Parliment are wealthy and landowning without exception.

 **Finally We Can See**: A corrupt, weaselly party best known for joining the government coalition – regardless of the coalition’s makeup.
 Finally We Can See traditionally makes liberal noises and claims to represent “the honest everyday citizen” but it has rarely been a majority party.